lcdm-uiuc/info490-fa15/orientation/syllabus.md

 an assignment submission.
 Peer review of an assignment must be completed by 6:00 PM Central on Tuesday of the following week (i.e., you submit your assignment on a Saturday and then must peer assess other students assignments by the following Tuesday).
+You will be assigned assignments to grade approximately one hour after the late assignment deadline, thus around 7:00 pm Sunday evening.

 ### Weekly Quizzes ###